HOME SEARCH ALL TOPICS

 Preparing the room

-Although we did have dust sheets but there were no waterproof plastics.
+For preparing the room, we did have dust sheets - which were normally old sheets - but there were no waterproof plastics.
 So the whole room had to be cleared before starting, including ornaments, pictures, mats and rugs.
 The venetian blinds also had to be taken down.
 From today's point of view, this may seem excessive, but read on and you will understand.

 Preparing the room was the task for the women of the house.